From Pioneering Beginnings

 When you Can't See the Wood for the Trees

 But an often neglected piece in this jigsaw is the quality of the actual reagents used in the analysis.
 Laboratory quality systems generally state that such materials should be 'fit for purpose'.
 But what exactly does this mean?

 A glance through a typical catalogue reveals a bewildering array of product grades and purity levels from which the scientist has to choose.
 It is not unusual to find 10 possible grades each for methanol and acetonitrile alone, among them the ambiguous 'analytical grade'.

 Chemicals that are Truly Fit for Purpose

 By examining the performance demands of today's instrumental analytical techniques, ROMIL has developed purification processes resulting in a grade of super pure solvents that are suitable for most routine trace organic analyses undertaken by chromatography or spectroscopy.
 In more recent years an even higher purity has been achieved with ultra pure solvents targeted at high sensitivity hyphenated techniques.

-The purer the product, the easier it is to maintain consistency.
+We've found that the purer the product, the easier it is to maintain consistency.
 The analyst saves time by not chasing those 'ghost' peaks.
 Storage space and waste is saved by having a single grade product suitable for a number of techniques, and money is saved because there is less equipment downtime and longer column life.
 Routine analytical techniques can be conducted efficiently and with total confidence and reproducibility of results.

-Using the analogy of our digital age, a computer is only as good as the software that runs on it.
+Using an analogy of our digital age, a computer is only as good as the software that runs on it.
 Only by matching the performance of both hardware and software can real benefits be gained.
 Similarly, chemical reagents used in analysis - solvents, acids, reference materials - are like the 'software component' in modern analytical technology.
 Only by matching their performance to the sophistication and sensitivity of the analytical hardware can quality results truly be obtained.